-Anna Dumitriu received a Leverhulme Trust Artist in Residence Award in 2011 to work with the UK Clinical Research Consortium Project: Modernising Medical Microbiology http://www.modmedmicro.ac.uk/ led by The University of Oxford, Nuffield Centre for Clinical Medicine, which looks at the changing face of medical microbiology in light of the possibilities of (near) real-time whole genome mapping of bacteria and developments in bioinformatics.
-Work also takes place on the project in Brighton and Birmingham.
+Anna Dumitriu received a Leverhulme Trust Artist in Residence Award in 2011 to work with the Modernising Medical Microbiology project http://www.modmedmicro.ac.uk/ led by The University of Oxford, Nuffield Centre for Clinical Medicine, which looks at the changing face of medical microbiology in light of the possibilities of (near) real-time whole genome mapping of bacteria and developments in bioinformatics.
+Work also takes place on the project in Brighton, Leeds and Birmingham.
 Since 2012 she has been invited to continue in the artist in residence role and further develop her work.
 As part of her residency she is shadowing researchers working with Tuberculosis, Staphylococcus aureus (and its drug resistant form MRSA), Norovirus and Clostridium dificile.
-The aim of the project is to communicate the impact of new technologies in microbiology and how they will improve understanding, diagnosis, treatment and control of infections.
+The aim of the project is to develop new artworks, investigate the aesthetic and cultural implications of the research and to communicate the impact of new technologies in microbiology and how they will improve understanding, diagnosis, treatment and control of infections.
 It is becoming possible to sequence whole bacterial genomes, make comparisons and even see whether bacteria carry genes for drug resistance.
 Bacteria are the most diverse and successful life-forms on Earth and with this technology we can know them a little better.

-Her new solo exhibtion “The Romantic Disease: An artistic investigation” is described here.
+Her solo exhibtion “The Romantic Disease: An artistic investigation” is described here.

 The spa gene (surface protein A gene) of the Staphylococcus aureus (non MRSA) found to be living in Dumitriu’s nose was spa type t015, which corresponds to sequence type ST45 (not the most common type seen in hospitals).
 By making her colonisation with Staphylococcus aureus explicit, Dumitriu is demonstrating the gap between the media’s presentation of this bug and the scientific reality.
 The point being we are colonised by a huge number of bacteria, many of which are integral to our well-being.
 The science behind this work is revealing that there is a far greater story to be told than the “dirty hospitals” rhetoric of the press and Dumitriu’s work offers a way in to the story for many people who would otherwise have no access to it.
 Quilts are a traditional way of passing down stories.
 Dumitriu’s MRSA project continues and on 14th March 2012 Dumitriu ran a MRSA/MSSA quilt making workshop at the Biomedical Research Open Day as part of Oxford Science Festival.
 Dumitriu worked in close collaboration with Dr John Paul, Dr James Price and Kevin Cole of the project and is grateful for James’ invaluable support in developing the techniques used to produce the quilt.